 This workshop has been developed for over five years.
 We aim to foster creativity, motivate children in their learning, encourage story telling, discussion and expressive language through collaborative song- making, with a focus on inclusion and empathy.
 We have worked to make this affordable and to be able to work with a whole year group in three sessions during a day.Download Leaflet for full details & how to book

-Congratulations to Bromley Music Service, who have been successful in their application to Youth Music to fund a two year song-writing project for S.E.N.D children across Bromley.
+Congratulations to Bromley Music Service, who have been successful in their application to Youth Music to fund a two year song-writing project for children with SEND across Bromley.
 This was inspired by work in partnership with Living Songlast year and we have been invited to partner on the creative side of this project once again.
 We will be identifying young artists to support the workshops and teacher trainings shortly and very much look forward to working with Bromley Music Service and the team once again.

 Congratulations to Stratford Circus for their successful application to Youth Music to fund NewYVC and the wider borough Singing programme Newham Harmony.
 This is a three year project in partnership with Newham Music and Living Song involving the NewYVC choir and thirty primary and secondary schools across Newham.
 Once again, our Young Artists and Young Music Mentors will be at the heart of workshops, cluster rehearsals and teacher and artist training sessions.
 Watch this space for further updates and events.

 The JtoJ travelling exhibition opens at Beckton Globe Library in Newham, east London (DLR Beckton) on Monday March 5th with a launch on Saturday March 3rd 15.00-17.00.
 With a strong focus on music and Newham stories we explore what makes action for social justice succeed.
 There will be linked events and workshops at Newham venues during the two month run – details to follow soon.